 Park Email is provided through a partnership between Google and Park University, as a service of Google Apps for Education.
 More information about Apps for Education can be found at google.com.
 Search "Apps for Education".
-The student can also email support.technology@park.edu or for live chat visit http://parkuniversity.echelp.org/ or call (800) 927-3024 for assistance 24 hours x 7 days a week x 365 days a year.
+The student can also email support.technology@park.edu or call (800) 927-3024 for assistance.
 Park Email accounts are only provided to admitted students, active faculty, and alumni of Park University.